Back to blog

 Going mobile with Web 3.0

-This rise in content consumption by mobile devices presented a problem for the monolithic CMS that was explicitly created for delivering Web content to desktops and laptops.
-There was no way to provide content for desktop and mobile devices reliably.
-To address the rise of mobile web usage, developers began creating desktop and mobile versions of their websites, with mobile designs offering stripped-down versions of select desktop website pages.
+This rise presented a problem for the monolithic CMS, as it was explicitly created for delivering web content to desktops and laptops.
+It offered no reliable way to provide content for desktop and mobile.
+To address this, developers began creating desktop and mobile versions of their websites, with mobile designs offering stripped-down versions of select desktop website pages.

 The mobile sites were on a separate subdomain called mobile or “m.dot” sites since the subdomains would end in “.m.”
-One problem that arose is that Google does not provide indexing of m.dot sites.
+But this introduced another problem, as Google does not provide indexing for m.dot sites.
 Instead, Google only annotates the m.dot URLs to say the main website is mobile-friendly.

 The paradigm shift to omnichannel

-A decoupled system consists of two or more systems that can transact without being connected, similar to the separation of an HTML (content) file from a CSS (formatting) and a JavaScript (programming) file.
-A decoupled CMS allows developers to change the presentation (formatting) and behavior (programming) layer without affecting the site's content.
+A decoupled system consists of two or more systems that can interact without being connected.
+A decoupled CMS allows developers to alter the presentation (formatting) and behavior (programming) layer without affecting the site's content.

 The content hub architecture

-Key to the success of working with a headless CMS is the content hub architecture.
-A content hub centralizes all your content in one place using an API to deliver content anywhere.
-This content-centric approach accelerates and simplifies content management, letting your developers use the best-of-breed tools to create digital experience platforms (DXP) with omnichannel content delivery to help create more personalized customer journeys and more impactful digital experiences.
+By doing this, your developers can use the best-of-breed tools to create digital experience platforms (DXP) with omnichannel content delivery to deliver more personalized customer journeys and more impactful digital experiences.

 Integration and frameworks

-Not only does the content hub architecture help you with omnichannel content delivery, but using a content hub also gives you more freedom for integration.
-A headless CMS following the content hub architecture lets you choose the best existing tools or services, such as marketing automation tools, analytics, a personalization engine, translation services, video delivery services, e-commerce platforms, and AI extensions.
+The content hub architecture helps you with omnichannel content delivery and supports seamless integration.
+A headless CMS following the content hub architecture lets you select the best existing tools or services for your digital strategy, such as marketing automation tools, analytics, personalization, translation, etc.

 Security and CMS solutions

-Most headless CMS offerings fall in the Content as a Service (CaaS) category, meaning the service is centralized and hosted on the Cloud.
+Most headless CMS offer Content as a Service (CaaS), meaning the service is centralized and hosted on the Cloud.
 As with any CMS, you put your trust in your CMS vendor.
-This trust applies to any third-party applications that you integrate into your CMS as well.
-Using a reputable company with supported integrations that you can trust minimizes risk and ensures a safer, more secure site.
+This trust also applies to any third-party applications that you integrate into your CMS.
+Using a reputable company with supported integrations minimizes risk and ensures a safer, more secure site.

 Scalability